 Thematic investment selections at Stash include Clean and Green, Colossal China, Defending America, Blue Chips, Conservative Mix, Delicious Dividends, Internet Titans, and American Innovators among many others.

-Should You Use Stash Or Acorns?
+Which Is Better: Stash Or Acorns?

 Acorns makes micro-savings easy and partners with major brands as part of its Found Money program that provides you automatic cash back.
 Stash lets you invest in themes that align your dollars with your values.